bryantx24/manifest/readme.md

 Knowlegde is for free, and a good reading is always welcome.
 There are too many more articles and information about all these subjects, but the links above provide really helpful ones, mainly for developers.

-## Initialize ##

-To get started with SaberSunset, you'll need to get familiar with [Github](https://help.github.com/)

-To initialize your local repository using the SaberSunset trees, use this command:

-    repo init -u https://github.com/SaberSunset/manifest.git -b ss5.0

-## Getting Source ##

-    repo sync -f -jx

-x is the number of simultaneous tasks your connection can handle, I use -j5 as default.

-## Building ##

-    . build/envsetup.sh
-    lunch
-    make -jx otapackage

-x is the number of your cpu processors + 1, basically.

 ## Thanks ##

 Organizations: